 With their 39mm JeanRichard Terrascope (ref.
 60510D56A602-11A), the brand tries to kill two birds with one stone.
 First, it is the first unisex member of the Terrascope collection.
 Second, it is the first Terrascope that is less than 40 millimeters without the crown.
 Finally, you don’t have to be a huge guy to wear one of these with pride: you can be a skinny girl, too.

 JeanRichard Terrascope, a relatively new family of “masculine” timekeepers has just been updated with a number of “two-tone” models that successfully combine gold and steel.
 Carefully mixing textures and colors, the Swiss-based brand effectively delivered one of the most attractive cushion-shaped watches currently available on the market.

-The automatic JeanRichard Kind Surf Aquascope Limited Edition (Ref.
-60400-11l706-FK7A) was created together with an NGO that was founded last year by Almudena Fernandez, a Spanish top model, in order to support kids from “socially disadvantaged environments”.
-It looks like buying one of these limited edition timekeepers, you will support a good cause.
+The automatic JeanRichard Kind Surf Aquascope Edition (60400-11l706-FK7A) was created together with an NGO founded last year by Almudena Fernandez, a Spanish top model, in order to support kids from “socially disadvantaged environments”.
+It looks like by buying one of these limited-edition timekeepers, you will support a good cause.

 Last week, at the Salon International de Alta Relojeria (SIAR) exhibition in Mexico, JeanRichard has presented a pair of limited edition watches.
 Based on their current Terrascope line, the new Terrascope Jaguar and Golden Eagle have their stainless steel cushion-shaped cases treated with scratch-resistant DLC coating and also feature unusual guilloche decor on their dials.